 We offer listening and support to people and communities in times of need.

 In prisons, schools, hospitals and on the rail network, Samaritans are working with people who are going through a difficult time and training others to do the same.

 Every life lost to suicide is a tragedy, and Samaritans’ vision is that fewer people die by suicide.

 That’s why we work tirelessly to reach more people and make suicide prevention a priority.

 Read more about our vision, mission and values.

 Who we are

-- almost 17,000 trained listening volunteers responded to calls for help
+- more than 17,000 trained listening volunteers responded to calls for help

 Read more about Samaritans' structure and how our volunteers, staff and branches work together.